 - is not in the archive selection

-- is not in the most recent backup on the SS
+- is not in the most recent backup on the StorageServer

-- is not in the most recent backup on the MS
+- is not in the most recent backup on the MirrorServer

 - is not a stub from this account

-What is the relevance of last accessed time to archiving?
+What is the relevance of last access time to Archiving?

-Archiving uses the last accessed time of a file to determine if it should be archived or not.
-However, in most installations the last accessed times are not kept up to date by Windows.
-Archiving therefore monitors access to files and when a file is accessed it will update the last access time itself.
-This means that last accessed times for files will be updated immediately when a file is accessed for whatever reason (for instance right-click > Properties on an image file to get the dimensions).
+Archiving uses the last access time of a file to determine if it should be archived or not.
+However, in most installations the last access times are not kept up to date by Windows.
+The Archiving service therefore monitors access to files, and when a file is accessed it will update the last access time itself.
+This means that last access times for files will be updated immediately when a file is accessed for whatever reason (for instance, right-click > Properties on an image file to get the dimensions).

-Last accessed times are only updated once archiving is enabled.
-This means that for the first archiving run it is possible that files that have been recently accessed are actually still archived because they have not been accessed AFTER archiving was enabled.
-In such a case we work on whatever is the most recent - Last Accessed or Last Modified.
-Of course, these files will get rehydrated the moment they are accessed.
-The last accessed time will then be updated to determine whether it is archived next time.
+Last access times are only updated once Archiving is enabled.
+This means that for the first Archiving run, it is possible that files that have been recently accessed are archived because they were not accessed AFTER Archiving was enabled.
+In such a case we work on whatever is the most recent - Date accessed or Date modified.
+Naturally, these files will get rehydrated the moment they are accessed.
+The last access time will then be updated to determine whether they need to be archived next time.

-This time difference just means that more files may initially get archived than intended or expected.
+This time difference just means that more files may initially get archived than were intended or expected to be.
 There is a setting which introduces a 'lag time', effectively freezing the stubbing process for a specified number of days in order to minimise this behaviour.
-The default is 0 and it can only be set in the properties file.
+The default is 0 and this can only be set in the a5backup.properties file.

-To get the driver installed and update Last Accessed times without running an archive, use the Calculate Savings feature.
+To get the driver installed and update the last access times without running an archive, use the Calculate Savings feature.
 This can be cancelled after the driver has been installed.

 What happens when anti-virus software scans or changes the files?

 The filter driver sits below the anti-virus drivers, so we intercept all the calls, including those from anti-virus.
-Anti-virus software opens the files in such a way that we can see it’s only been read for scanning purposes, in which case only the already rehydrated portions are returned.
-This means our archiving software can co-exist with anti-virus software, and the anti-virus won’t trigger the rehydration of the files.
+Anti-virus software opens the files in such a way that we can see it has been read only for scanning purposes, in which case only the already rehydrated portions are returned.
+This means our Archiving service can co-exist with anti-virus software, and the anti-virus will not trigger the rehydration of files.